jstachio/rainbowgum/README.md

 # Rainbow Gum

-An opinionated small JDK 21+ logging framework that offers implementations for multiple facades like SLF4J and does mostly what you want out of the box.
+A modern modular JDK 21+ logging framework that offers implementations for multiple facades like SLF4J / System.Logger and does mostly what you want out of the box.

 It is called **rainbow gum** after
 [Eucalyptus Deglupta](https://en.wikipedia.org/wiki/Eucalyptus_deglupta) a beautiful tree native to Hawaii that has colorful bark (*colorful logs*).

+In Rainbow gum you can do all your logging configuration in Java and or can choose to leverage your existing configuration/application framework
+(like [avaje-config](https://avaje.io/config/) or Spring `Environment`).

-In Rainbow gum you do all your logging configuration in Java and can choose to leverage your existing configuration framework (like [avaje-config](https://avaje.io/config/)).
-You write a single service provider using a discoverable API of builders and then package it up in a Jar.
-It will be graal vm native friendly, initialize hella fast and no configuration drift.
+Instead of you using a specific framework you can write a single service provider using a discoverable API of builders and then package it up in a Jar.
+Rainbow Gum is easy to configure with Java code if you prefer that path.

+Regardless of which configuration option you choose it is GraalVM native friendly, Jlinkable, and initialize hella fast.

 ## Documentation